joinpursuit/Pursuit-Core-Web/node/postgres_and_seeding_databases/README.md

-# Databases 2: Postgres & PG-Promise
+# Databases 2: Creating Databases & Tables in Postgres

-# Topics
+# Goals

-- What is Postgres?
+- Know what Postgres is.
+- Learn to create a Postgres Database.
+- Learn to create tables in a Postgres Database.
+- Define columns in a Postgres table.
+- Understand basic Postgres data types.
+- Build a small Postgres database.

 # Lesson